sebelga/gstore-node/README.md

 #### validateBeforeSave (default true)
 To disable any validation before save/update, set it to false

-#### unkwown properties (default false)
+#### unregistered properties (default false)
-To allow unkwnown properties on a schema set `unkwnownProperties : true`.
-This will bring back the magic os Schemaless but will keep validating the properties defined explicitly.
+To allow unregistered properties on a schema set `explicitOnly : false`.
+This will bring back the magic os Schemaless and at the same time will still validate the properties explicitly declared.

 <a name="simplifyResultExplained"></a>
 #### entities